roryzhengzhang/storytelling-QA-system/README.md

 ## Run backend server

 To deploy back end server, you can first run `pip install -r requirements.txt` under `flask` folder.
-Then run `python server.py` tp launch the server.
+Then run `python server.py` to launch the server.